Demonstrate an understanding of exercise physiology beyond the master's degree level.

 - Required courses (16 Hours): ExSc 666, 667, 669, 766, 769, PDBio 565.

-- Supporting areas: minimum 18 hours of graduate credit, plus prerequisites, must be included in supporting areas approved by your dissertation committee.
-Suggested areas include: physiology and developmental biology, biochemistry, health/wellness, nutrition, biomechanics.
+- Supporting areas: minimum 17 hours of graduate credit, plus prerequisites, must be included in supporting areas approved by your dissertation committee.
+Suggested areas include: physiology and developmental biology, biology, health/wellness, nutrition, biomechanics.

 - Supporting areas: minimum 17 hours of graduate credit, plus prerequisites, must be included in supporting areas approved by your dissertation committee.
-Suggested areas include: health, nutrition, statistics, teacher and program evaluation, biomechanics/advanced exercise physiology.
+Suggested areas include: biomechanics/advanced exercise physiology, health, nutrition, statistics, teacher and program evaluation.

 Physical Medicine and Rehabilitation